 - All the things you could do to minimize those terrible things

-- All the actions you could take to get back to where you was then… to reachieve the status quo.
+- All the actions you could take to get back to where you were then… to reachieve the status quo.

-You expose yourself against the negative emotions that come with this… so you inoculate yourself against these emotions.
+You expose yourself to the negative emotions that come with this… so you inoculate yourself against these emotions.